juicedata/juicefs-csi-driver/docs/en/examples/subpath.md

 sidebar_label: Mount Subdirectory
 ---

-# How to use subpath in Kubernetes
+# How to mount subdirectory in Kubernetes

-This document shows how to use subpath in Kubernetes.
+This document shows how to mount with subdirectory in Kubernetes.

-## Static provisioning
+## Using `subPath`

+The community edition and the cloud service edition are used in the same way.

-You can use subpath in PV:
+You can use `subPath` in PV:

 ```yaml
 apiVersion: v1